Urethral Cancer: Risk Factors

-Since urethral cancer is not common, it can be hard for doctors to identify risk factors for the disease.
-The following are possible risk factors for urethral cancer:
+Since urethral cancer is so rare, it can be hard for healthcare providers to find risk factors for the disease.
+The following are possible risk factors for this type of cancer:

-Chronic irritation or inflammation of the urinary tract due to repeated urinary tract infections (UTIs) and/or sexually transmitted diseases (STDs)
+Chronic irritation or inflammation of the urinary tract due to repeated urinary tract infections (UTIs) or sexually transmitted diseases (STDs)

-Other cancers of the urinary tract (such as bladder cancer)
+Other cancers of the urinary tract.
+These can include bladder cancer.